socadk/design-practice-repository/activities/DPR-TacticDDD.md

 ### Benefits vs. Effort (Expected Benefits, Skill Levels)
-According to M. Fowler in @Fowler:2002, investing in a [Domain Model](../artifact-templates/DPR-DomainModel.md) makes sense if the business logic is inherently complex.
+According to Martin Fowler in @Fowler:2002, investing in a [Domain Model](../artifact-templates/DPR-DomainModel.md) makes sense if the business logic is inherently complex.

 We would argue that there hardly is any system that is simple enough not to benefit from domain modeling in general and Tactic DDD in particular.